realworldocaml/book/en/12c-sexprs.md

   |! print_endline
 ```

-But we're still missing something: we haven't created an `mli` for
+But we're still missing something: we haven't created an `mli` signature
-`Int_interval` yet.
+for `Int_interval` yet.
 Note that we need to explicitly export the
 s-expression converters that were created within the ml.
 If we don't:

 ```ocaml